IceHe/lib/mac/initialize.md

 ### Network Ladder

-If cannot download softwares you need, you need to over the Great-Fire_Wall ( in China Main Land )
+If cannot download softwares you need, you need to over the Great Fire Wall ( in China Main Land )

 1. Connect to network
 2. Open **System Preferences**